May 4, 2017

 Service on the Committee is, by law, without compensation and is expected to comprise a few meetings per year.
 It is a good opportunity for interested members of the community to learn more about the School District and its facilities plans and is an opportunity for members of the community to support the School District and its mission of public education.
 By law, employees of the School District and vendors, consultants and contractors who work for, or provide services to, the School District may not serve on the Committee.
 Members of School District [PTO/Site Councils/DELAC/ELAC] are encouraged to apply.

-The selection process for Committee applicants will include an interview by the Governing Board at a Special Board meeting to be held on February 28, 2017, at 4 p.m.
+The selection process for Committee applicants will include an interview by the Governing Board at a Special Board meeting to be held at a date to be determined.
 Applicants for the Committee should be prepared to attend that Board meeting.
 Final selection of the members of the Committee will lie with the Governing Board.
 Each candidate will be allowed up to 5 minutes to present any information they wish to the Board which supports their candidacy for the COC.
 Following each candidate’s presentation of information, they will be asked a specific question by the Board to which they will have 3 minutes to respond.
 All candidates will receive the same question.

 If you have any questions, please feel free to contact my assistant, Evonne Cordova, at (760) 752-1212.